The contact process with fitness on random trees: Definitions and main results

 {\bf Main ideas of proofs.} In this section, we give a short overview of the proofs of the main theorems before giving the full proofs.

-The proof of Theorem \ref{teo_exptail} is based on two main ideas which we adapt from \cite{bhamidi2021survival}, where it is used for the standard contact process.
-First, we use a recursive analysis on Galton-Watson trees that allows us to control the expected survival times.
+The proof of Theorem \ref{teo_exptail} is an adaptation of a simplified version of the proof from Bhamidi et al. \cite{bhamidi2021survival}.
+See also the lecture notes by Daniel Valesin \cite{valesin2024}, where the simplification is presented for the standard contact process.
+First, we use a recursive analysis on BGW trees that allows us to control the expected survival times.
 To this end, we consider the contact process on the finite tree $\mathcal{T}_L$ which corresponds to the restriction of $\mathcal{T}$ to the first $L$ generations.
 The first goal is to show that, for small enough $\lambda$, the expected survival time of $ \text{\textbf{CP}}(\mathcal{T}_L; \mathbf{1}_{\rho})$ is bounded from above uniformly in $L$.
 As in~\cite{bhamidi2021survival}, we use a coupling, where we add an extra vertex only adjoined to the root that is always infected.
-In this way, the process on the subtrees rooted in the children of the root can by independence be compared to a the full process on a tree (with extra root) restricted to $L-1$ vertices (see Lemma \ref{lem_cotaR_L} below).
+In this way, the process on the subtrees rooted in the children of the root can by independence be compared to the full process on a tree (with extra root) restricted to $L-1$ vertices (see Lemma \ref{lem_stationdistr} below).
+The recursion gives a bound on the expected survival time on $\mathcal{T}_L$ that is uniform in $L$.
+Thus, using monotone convergence we get a bound on the expected survival time on the full tree which immediately implies that the inhomogeneous contact process dies out almost surely.

-The second idea is to study the probability that the infection set of $ \text{\textbf{CP}}(\mathcal{T}_L; \mathbf{1}_{\rho})$ goes deeper that a given height.
-More precisely, we prove that the probability that the infection travels deeper than a given heigh decays exponentially in the height (similarly as in \cite{bhamidi2021survival}).
-The main strategy is to investigate the stationary distribution of another modification of the original contact process in finite Galton-Watson trees and relate it to the extinction time.
-Finally, we can establish our result by combining the two ideas.

 The proof of Theorem \ref{teo_noexptail} is based on techniques developed by Pemantle in \cite{pemantle1992contact}.
-He used these techniques to show an upper bound for the threshold value $\lambda_2$ for the contact process with constant fitness defined on Galton-Watson trees.
-Furthermore, when the offspring distribution is given by an stretched exponential distribution, i.e. $\mathbb{P}(\xi=k)= ce^{-k^\gamma}$ with $c>0$ and $\gamma <1$, he proved that $\lambda_2=0$.
-More recently, this strategy was extended by Durrett and Huang in \cite[Theorem 1.4]{huang2018contact} in order to show that $\lambda_2=0$ if $\mathscr{L}(\xi)$ has subexponential tails.
-The same strategy holds in our case but we need to take extra care because of the presence of fitness.
+He used these techniques to show an upper bound for the threshold value $\lambda_2$ for the contact process with constant fitness defined on BGW trees with constant offspring number, but also for those with an stretched exponential distribution.
+More recently, this strategy was extended by Durrett and Huang in~\cite[Theorem 1.4]{huang2018contact} in order to show that $\lambda_2=0$ if $\mathscr{L}(\xi)$ has subexponential tails.
+The same overall strategy holds in our case, but we need to take into account the effect of a possibly large fitness and thus large transmission rates.